Gen Z in the Workplace: What Do They Value?

 Gen Z and Millennials now want open, fun, and inclusive leadership styles; and they thrive on fairness and performance-based appraisals, not tenure and seniority.

-Gen Z would prefer to have access to a number of other leaders, rather than be limited to working with one leader or manager.
+Gen Z would prefer to have access to several other leaders, rather than be limited to working with one leader or manager.

 3. Invest in a healthy company culture